 Developing a Small Business Succession Plan

 That’s why developing a small business succession plan is essential.
-When you’re ready to retire, you’ll need to pass your business on to someone else, and a succession plan is the outline for that transition.
-It determines when, how and who will take over your business operations, as well as how you’ll be compensated.
+When you’re ready to retire, you have a number of options for passing your business on to someone else, and a succession plan outlines your wishes for that transition.

 Benefits of a Small Business Succession Plan